NikzadBehnam/js-products-filter/productsFilter/productfilter.md

 - change the layout of the single product elemtn in list
 - change the layout of categories checkboxes
   - fix the bug on filters card
+  -
+- change teh layout of the scroll bar

 # WORKING ON